auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 key-stretching work already performed.

 Neither classic bcrypt nor classic PBKDF2 have any useful synchronization points.
-PHKDF has a synchronization point every round.
+PHKDF has a synchronization point every round, and our modified bcrypt has a synchronization point every super-round.

 PBKDF2 xors the blocks `U 1 ^ U 2 ^ ... ^ U c` to generate its final output
 block.
 The G3P does the same, but starts at zero, computes one additional round,